JustAppSec

 What to do now

-• Review exposure to each CVE:
+• Review exposure to each CVE, particularly:

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.